RIOT-OS/RIOT/examples/gnrc_networking/README.md

 which can be confusing).
 So be sure to adjust your firewall rules, or turn it off (who needs security anyway).

+First, make sure you've compiled the application by calling `make`.

-First, create a tap interface:
+Now, create a tap interface:

     sudo ip tuntap add tap0 mode tap user ${USER}
     sudo ip link set tap0 up